DoTheEvo/selfhosted-apps-docker/beginners-speedrun-selfhosting/readme.md

 Several options to manage docker from a browser.

-* Portainer CE - the most popular, deployed as a container, they started to push hard their paid version so fuck em
+* Portainer CE - the most popular, deployed as a container, they started to be bothersome with the paid version so fuck em
 * **CasaOS** - simple install, seems nice and growing in popularity
 * **Dockge** - a very new one, but seems nice and simple
 * TrueNAS SCALE - NAS operating systems with docker managment
 * openmediavault - NAS operating systems with docker managment
-* Unraid - paid NAS operating systems with docker managment
+* Unraid - paid NAS operating systems with docker and VMs managment

 # CasaOS